sixteenjune/manatan-headless/README.md

 ## Setup (Windows)

 1. Download the .zip file for `windows-x86` from the [releases](https://github.com/KolbyML/Mangatan/releases) page.
 2. Extract the .zip, and inside it launch `mangatan.exe`.
 Wait a few moments.
-Allow Windows Defender SmartScreen if prompted (More info > Run anyway).
+Allow Windows Defender SmartScreen if prompted (More info > Run anyway).(if it doesn't run on double click , go to properties and ✓ unblock)
 3. A "Mangatan Launcher" window should pop up, here click "**Open Web UI**".
 4. Allow Windows Firewall connections if prompted, and the Suwayomi web interface (`127.0.0.1:4568/`) should open in a new browser tab.
 Please wait a few moments while the initial setup is taking place.
 After ~30 seconds, reload the page to access the Suwayomi library (`127.0.0.1:4568/library`).
 5. To get manga, you need to locate the correct `index.min.json` extension repository URL for Suwayomi on Google.
 Add this URL in **Settings** > **Browse** > **Extension repositories** > **Add Repository** > `[paste the URL]` and click **OK**